Jianf-Wang/GRCNN/README.md

 # GRCNN

-This is an implementation of the paper "Convolutional Neural Networks with Gated Recurrent Connections".
+Pytroch implementation of T-PAMI 2021 paper "Convolutional Neural Networks with Gated Recurrent Connections", a journal extension of our preliminary work "Gated Recurrent Convolution Neural Network for
+OCR" (https://github.com/Jianf-Wang/GRCNN-for-OCR) presented in NeurIPS 2017.
+Extensive experiments are presented in this journal version.

 Build
 -----